DarkGeekMS/simple-c-compiler/README.md

 ## Usage (Ubuntu)

--   Add the required code to `code.c` file.
+-   Add the required code to `.c` or `.cpp` file.

-__NOTE :__ A sample code is included in `code.c` file that covers the syntax.

--   Compile and run the lexer and parser on the code in `code.c` file :
+-   Compile and run the lexer and parser on the code :
     ```bash
     bison --yacc parser.y -d # process parser using bison
     flex lexer.l # process lexer using flex